 BEACHWAY DRIVE & FERN/PARK STORMWATER IMPROVEMENTS

-Project components include: new high-level conveyance system from Park Lane and Fern Street down Beachway Drive to the beach, a new low-level system along Birch Bay Drive, a cartridge treatment vault at the corner of Fern Street and Beachway Drive to remove pollutants, improved drainage at the lower end of Maple Street, and removing a derelict concrete boat ramp on the beach.
+Project components include: a new high-level conveyance system from Park Lane and Fern Street down Beachway Drive to the beach, a new low-level system along Birch Bay Drive, a cartridge treatment vault at the corner of Fern Street and Beachway Drive to remove pollutants, improved drainage at the lower end of Maple Street, and removal of a derelict concrete boat ramp on the beach.

 - Reduce flooding